AyeCode/userswp/readme.txt

 = 1.2.2.13 =
 * Reset password and email activation fails when object cache is enabled - FIXED
 * Load our admin JS on UWP settings and pages only - CHANGED
+* AyeCode UI updated to v0.1.43 - CHANGED
-* AyeCode UI updated to v0.1.41 - CHANGED
+* AyeCode UI updated to v1.0.24 - CHANGED

 = 1.2.2.12 =
 * User role custom field to assign user role after registration - ADDED